 German consumers are always looking for ways to shop conveniently.
 Retailers are now building personalized services based on customer requirements and information to cover this demographic and preference.

-Omnichannel marketing means delivering seamless customer experiences across different online and offline platforms, including social media, brick-and-mortar stores, and across different devices when the customer switches between their phone or computer.
-In 2020, e-commerce traders thrived and managed to satisfy their German customers exceptionally well on omnichannel platforms.
+Omnichannel marketing means delivering seamless customer experiences across different online and offline platforms – including social media or brick-and-mortar stores – and across different devices when the customer switches between their phone or computer.
+In 2024, e-commerce traders thrived and managed to satisfy their German customers exceptionally well on omnichannel platforms.

 We can already see this trend by observing the way digital players are developing their tools: